ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 ### Powermetrics

 `Powermetrics` is a utility tool available on macOS systems, designed to provide detailed insights into energy consumption and system performance.
-It offers a comprehensive set of metrics and measurements to analyze how applications and processes impact energy usage, CPU activity, disk activity, memory usage, and other system resources.

-`Powermetrics` can monitor various aspects of system behavior in real-time or capture data for later analysis.
-This includes tracking CPU utilization, thermal levels, power usage, energy efficiency metrics, and identifying energy-intensive processes or applications.
+It can monitor various aspects of system behavior in real-time, including CPU utilization, thermal levels, power usage, energy efficiency metrics, and identify energy-intensive processes or applications.

 Similar to RAPL interface, for a typical JVM application, any I/O operation involving reading from or writing to a storage device, as well as any networking operation using I/O to send or receive data over a network, is not captured.